Purchasing a home in Ocala with ERA Big Sun Realty

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your loan application.
+Your lender will supply you with a Loan Estimate (LE) of closing costs within three days of taking your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your application.

-The estimate rests on the loan amount.
-RESPA requirements order that it has to include all closing costs and fall within a precise range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.
+This estimate is based on the loan amount, and RESPA requirements order that it has to include all closing costs and be within a narrow range of accuracy.
+I'll examine the estimate and let you know if it all looks permissible.

-Then we'll close on your home.
-This will probably occur at a title company or escrow office and should be a smooth and pleasant occurrence.
+Then we'll close on your house.
+This will most likely happen at a title company or escrow office and will likely be a smooth and comfortable event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything, be sure to call me at 352-237-4343 or e-mail me at .
+And if you need anything, make sure you call me at 352-237-4343 or e-mail me at .